Luke-Jacobs/Lyric-Framework/README.md

 45: Flame - 0.02
 ```

 According to the data, the artist "Ledger" has a wordset frequency of 6%.
 That means that 6% of the words she writes for lyrics are in the wordset that I specified!
 This suggests that her songs deal with the individual much more than an artist like "Flame" who has only 2% of his vocabulary containing those pronouns.
-We can use these statistics to make inferences for the message - both written and emotional - of these artists!
+We can use these statistics to make inferences about the subject matter of these artists.

 ## Graphing data